Now that I’ve dished on my top ten recommended essential oils for soapmaking, I want to dig into the age old question of:

 Now, you wouldn’t want to use more than 0.5% of cinnamon essential oil in cold process soap anyways, as more than that will accelerate your soap beyond most reasonable amounts for a soapmaker!

-Thankfully, most suppliers are extremely knowledgeable about the products they sell in regards to restrictions and can usually answer any questions you may have.
+Thankfully, great essential oil suppliers are extremely knowledgeable about the products they sell in regards to restrictions and can usually answer any questions you may have.
 Many even list standards compliant essential oil usage rates on their website, so you can skip the math!